zion-king/ai-summer-of-code/README.md

 - Causal Language Modelling & the State-of-the-Art
 - What Have We Achieved So Far?

 ## Pathway Options
 The curriculum structure has been designed to be provide learners with the full dose of LLM application development.
 However, I understand that learners have different needs and preferences and some may want to focus on specific (and not all) areas.
 The curriculum structure can therefore be broken down into 3 recommended pathways - Applied AI, AI Engineering, and AI Foundations.
-This pathway design is optional and is by no means absolute.
-My recommendation is to follow all the modules in the curriculum, especially if you don't have a specific area of focus in mind.
+This pathway design is optional and is by no means an absolute recommendation.
+My default recommendation is to follow all the modules in the curriculum, especially if you don't have a specific area of focus in mind.

 ### 0. All Pathways
 - Setting up everything you need